About HCZ’s National Leadership Initiatives

 COVID-19 Relief and Recovery

+COVID-19 hit Black and brown communities disproportionately hard.
+HCZ took swift and broad action to hit back.
+On short order, HCZ developed a five-pronged emergency response and recovery plan in Harlem — a critical lifeline to close resource gaps and address vulnerabilities in our community.
 So impactful was our work that The Audacious Project at TED selected Harlem Children’s Zone as one of its prestigious 2020 project grantees, making a generous $26 million commitment towards our goal of raising $50 million to supercharge our COVID-19 relief and recovery efforts in six other communities around the country.
-Our William Julius Wilson Institute was the platform for this national effort.
+The William Julius Wilson Institute at Harlem Children’s Zone is the platform for this national effort.
+Discover more about COVID-19 Relief and Recovery >

 One Million Connected Devices Now

-Harlem Children’s Zone partnered with a coalition of best-in-class companies, led by Proctor & Gamble, to lead a nationwide movement to bridge the digital divide.
+Harlem Children’s Zone has partnered with a coalition of best-in-class companies, led by Proctor & Gamble, to lead a nationwide movement to bridge the digital divide.